webcompere/system-stubs/README.md

 ## Development Guide

-System Stubs is built with [Maven](http://maven.apache.org/).
-If you want to contribute code then
+System Stubs is built with [Maven](http://maven.apache.org/). **It requires JDK8 to build** as it depends on some deprecated system class functions.

+If you want to contribute code then:

 * Please write a test for your change.
 * Ensure that you didn't break the build by running `mvnw test`.